DO YOU NEED HELP WITH WHAT TO PACK IN YOUR HOSPITAL BAG?

-I would always advise you pack a toothbrush when going into the hospital no matter what time of day it is.
+I would always advise you to pack a toothbrush when going into the hospital, no matter what time of day it is.

-Once you are leaving that hospital you don’t want to feel grimy and dirty.
+Once its time to leave the hospital you don’t want to feel grimy and dirty.

 Its cheap enough to pick up a spare toothbrush and keep it packed inside your hospital bag.